selendra/selendra-sdk/docs/web3-applications-guide.md

 # Build Web3 Applications on Selendra

-The official **Selendra SDK** is your gateway to building powerful decentralized applications on the Selendra blockchain.
+The official **Selendra SDK** is your gateway to building  decentralized applications on the Selendra blockchain.
 Whether you're creating simple wallets or complex enterprise solutions, our SDK provides everything you need to bring your Web3 vision to life.

 ## Why Build on Selendra?